Medical Schools in Nevada: How to Get In (2024)

 However, to gain an edge over the competition in your applications, you should try to demonstrate your interest both in and out of the classroom.
 This can be done by highlighting extracurriculars or clubs that you’re involved with.

-For example, if you’re part of a robotics or physics club at your university, this would clearly show your interest and aptitude for math and science.
+For example, if you’re part of a robotics or physics club at your university, this would clearly demonstrate that your interest in math and science extends beyond the classroom.
 Have you been involved in any personal projects or hobbies that could be related to math or science?
 These could range from participation in a science fair to a passion for building computers.

 Strategy 2: Engage in volunteer and research opportunities

 The importance of extracurriculars to adcoms cannot be overstated.
-Volunteer and research opportunities are great ways of showing you’re committed to the medical profession and also give adcoms a fuller picture of you as a person.
+Volunteer and research opportunities are great ways of showing you’re committed to the medical profession.
+At the same time, they give adcoms a fuller picture of who you are as a person.

 Volunteering at a community clinic in your area shows your humanity as well as your passion for medicine.
 Engaging in research showcases your interests, sharpens your science skills and gives adcoms an idea of how you will contribute to the student community.
 This is especially important in Nevada, where all three of the medical schools place community outreach among their core values.